the-expanse/SideQuestWiki/SideQuest-Setup-&-How-To-install.md

 ![](https://cdn.discordapp.com/attachments/608376262347587595/608755617242546233/drivers.png)

-Step 4: Enable Developer Mode and Reboot
+Step 4: Reboot & Enable Developer Mode
 ====================================================
 Now that you’re a "developer", open the Oculus app on your smartphone or tablet. and follow the below steps